nasura-droid/nasura-droid/README.md

-building a large scale churn engine
+working on a global churn engine

 <!---
 nasura-droid/nasura-droid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.